Owners at Creative Mammals and MassFX discuss their Jumpstart experience.

-Q: If your friend was struggling to run a small studio, what would you say about JUMPSTART?
+Q: If your friend was running a small studio and struggling, what would you say about Jumpstart?

-Masha Rastatourova: JUMPSTART is a worthy investment and a valuable network of peers and mentors who will answer your questions and help you peel back the curtain of uncertainty to see your creative business in a new, strategic way.
+Masha Rastatourova: Jumpstart is a worthy investment and a valuable network of peers plus mentors, all who answer your questions.
+They help you peel back the curtain of uncertainty to see your creative business in a new, strategic way.

-‘JUMPSTART is a place where creative entrepreneurs learn all the steps you missed out on while you were busy honing your craft.’ – Robert at Creative Mammals
+‘Jumpstart is a place where creative entrepreneurs learn all the steps you missed out on while you were busy honing your craft.’ – Robert Burroughs

-Q: How has JUMPSTART opened you up to a larger perspective and/or community of fellow creative entrepreneurs?
+Q: How has Jumpstart opened you up to a larger perspective and community of fellow creative entrepreneurs?

 Masha: I believe that surrounding ourselves with like-minded people and people who have achieved certain goals puts us in an advantageous position.
 We can problem solve as a group.
 We are able to expedite and gain years of experience in a span of a few months.